yugabyte/yugabyte-db/docs/content/preview/integrations/ysql-loader.md

 ![Migrating MySQL Blog Image 3](/images/ee/migrating-mysql-3.png)

-Alternatively, if you have access to Yugabyte Platform, you can check it to see if all tables are present.
-To do this, you open Yugabyte Platform and navigate to its **Tables** section shown in the following illustration:
+Alternatively, if you have access to YugabyteDB Anywhere, you can check it to see if all tables are present.
+To do this, you open YugabyteDB Anywhere and navigate to its **Tables** section shown in the following illustration:

 ![Migrating MySQL Blog Image 4](/images/ee/migrating-mysql-4.png)